ranranrunforit/ranranrunforit.github.io/_pages/cv.md

 Education
 ======
-* M.C.S. in Data Science, University of Illinois Urbana-Champaign, 2025 (expected)
+* M.C.S. in Data Science, University of Illinois Urbana-Champaign, May 2025
-* B.C.S. in Computer Science with Co-operative Education program, Dalhousie University, 2018
+* B.C.S. in Computer Science with Co-operative Education program, Dalhousie University, August 2018
   * Specialization of Data Science
   * Specialization of Artificial Intelligence and Intelligent Systems
   * Teaching Assistant For Discrete Math & Network Computing